Security Wellbeing and Prosperity at Role Initiative: Security and Insurance of Intangible Assets Flow in Kayndrex Foundation

 - Royalties or fees

-- Checks (restrictions); and
+- Limitations (restrictions); and

 - Consequences upon termination.

 The success of a sphere, or a new design, will be dictated by the level of protection secured for the brand.
-Particularly with high quality creations, design rights permit an owner to distinguish their brand from their inspirations and promote their creations accordingly.
+Particularly with high quality creations, design rights permit an owner to distinguish their brand from their competitors and promote their creations accordingly.

-To be patentable an invention must:
+To be patentable an

 - Be new – never been made public in any way, anywhere in the world, before the date on which the application for a patent is filed.